TOP

 2. "Enhancement of functional committee decision-making quality": Improve the quality of meeting materials provided to the Board so that directors can better understand proposals, strengthen risk assessments for important proposals to provide a reference for functional committees when making decisions, and regularly review proposals submitted to functional committees and appropriateness of meeting frequencies.

-• Self-assessment indicators for Remuneration Committee committee members include the following five aspects:
+• Self-assessment indicators for Remuneration Committee members include the following five aspects:

 1. Participation in corporate operations.